quisido/quisi.do/README.md

 used to build it.

 This repository serves as a monorepo with each package living in the `packages` directory.
-The fully integrated application lives in the `packages/charlesstover.com` directory.
+The fully integrated application lives in the `packages/next` and the `packages/react-scripts` directory.

 ## Visual Studio Code